skip to main content

 Develops the basic principles of chemical equilibrium in aqueous solutions, emphasizing acid-base chemistry, complex ion formation, chelation, solubility, oxidation-reduction reactions, and partitioning equilibria for separations.

-Instructor: Rees
+Instructor: Dingilian

 Ch 15